Add and use wired networks settings on your macOS and Windows devices in Microsoft Intune

 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.

 If you use certificate based authentication for your wired network profile, then deploy the wired network profile, certificate profile, and trusted root profile to the same groups.
 This deployment makes sure that each device can recognize the legitimacy of your certificate authority.
-For more information, see configure certificates with Microsoft Intune.
+For more information, go to configure certificates with Microsoft Intune.